NoticeBored sample materials

 Stream C: security awareness materials for professionals/specialists

-introduce and outline the subject area using topical extracts from the news media to bring the issue to life.
+introduce and outline the subject area using topical extracts from the news media to bring the issue to life by exploring the

 are great for “lunch-n-learn” or “brown bag sessions”, team meetings, to post on your intranet Security Zone